 Free denim?
 We are a short family.
 It is hard to find the 29 inch length jeans that my husband wears for work and play.
 I have become an expert at cutting off and hemming the 30 inch to fit.
 I decided if I had to cut and hem, why not buy the longest length possible 36 inch or longer.
 I now have extra new denim for patching or other crafts.
 I also do the same for my own jeans.

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 I used to do a lot of sewing and it was so hard to get the patterns back in the package, so just put them in a large baggie and it keeps them nice and neat.
-If you spray them with spray starch it will help keep them from tearing.

 When using thread, take a dryer sheet, and run it up and down it.
 The thread will have less knotting.